dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/providers/provider-model.md

 ### DbSpatialServices

 This is an optional services that allows a provider to add support for geography and geometry spatial types.
 An implementation of this service must be supplied in order for an application to use EF with spatial types.
-DbSptialServices is asked for in two ways.
+DbSpatialServices is asked for in two ways.
 First, provider-specific spatial services are requested using a DbProviderInfo object (which contains invariant name and manifest token) as key.
 Second, DbSpatialServices can be asked for with no key.
 This is used to resolve the “global spatial provider” that is used when creating stand-alone DbGeography or DbGeometry types.

 ### MigrationSqlGenerator